 - Switching regulator suitable for a wider voltage range

-The fully maxed out BOM (excluding PCB and mbed itself) is about $35 in single quantity.
-The first build has been verified.
+The BOM cost (excluding PCB and mbed itself) is about $47 in single quantity for a typical build.

 - 3D Image - View

 - Bill of Material (updated to version c) - Excel

 - SmartBoard Hardware Tester - Program